Types of Earthquakes in Iceland

 What are volcano-tectonic earthquakes in Iceland?

 These earthquakes are associated with volcanic activity.
-As magma rises, it causes the surrounding rocks to crack and create a path to the surface, triggering an earthquake.
+As magma rises, it causes the surrounding rocks to crack and create a path to the surface, triggering an earthquake or earthquake swarm.

 What are geothermal earthquakes in Iceland?